SchapiroLabor/KBestak_Lab-rotation/README.md

 After Nextflow was successfully installed, running MCMICRO was easy from the clear instructions on the webpage: https://mcmicro.org/documentation/running-mcmicro.html
 Running MCMICRO on the 'exemplar-001' dataset is very useful for getting used to a command line interface and MCMICRO.
 It should be noted that the `.ome.tiff` files from the exemplar-001 dataset contain metadata about the layout of tiles which helps ASHLAR, the registration and stitching module, to stitch the tiles.

 ## Image segmentation with MCMICRO modules

-My first task was to use MCMICRO to segment nuclei in an image from a colaborator where I explored the command format and parameter tuning.
+My first task was to use MCMICRO to segment nuclei in an image of cardiomyocytes from a colaborator where I explored the command format and parameter tuning.
 The MCMICRO webpage contains details on parameter tuning: https://mcmicro.org/modules/ Below is an example of a command which runs MCMICRO on the image within the `raw` folder which is inside the folder `Example_image_1`.
 It should be noted that the current directory when running the command needs to be one level above `Example_image_1`, otherwise the path should be specified.
 It calculates the probability maps with UnMICST and Ilastik which are followed by watershed segmentation with S3segmentor.
 Another module applied is Mesmer, a deep-learning-enabled segmentation algorithm which can segment the nuclei and cells itself, if provided the right markers.
 The channel for segmentation is set to 0, the DAPI channel because the main goal was to segment the nuclei.